-This is an in-depth guide about the AIDA Model.
+This is an in-depth guide to the AIDA Model.

 In this guide you’re going to find out: